 At Expense Sorted, we've processed over 2 million transactions using advanced AI techniques that achieve 96%+ accuracy.
 What took us 15 minutes of manual work each month now happens automatically in seconds.

 In this guide, you'll discover how modern machine learning is revolutionizing transaction categorization, from sentence transformers to named entity recognition.
 More importantly, you'll understand why this matters for anyone serious about financial freedom.
-If you want to see this in action, you can download our free Google Sheet which uses these principles.
+If you want to see this in action, you can download our Google Sheet which uses these principles.

 The Problem with Traditional Approaches